seanredmond/marcxella/README.md

     > xml = File.open("spec/xml/1027474578.xml").read
     > marc = Marcxella::Document.new(xml)

-Marxcella uses Nokogiri internally, so you also just pass a Nokogiri document:
+Marxcella uses Nokogiri internally, so you can also just pass a Nokogiri
+document:

     > doc = Nokogiri::XML(file)
     > marc = Marcxella::Document.new(doc)